 The East Coast Route gives travelers the chance to experience the incredible Great Barrier Reef as well as opportunities for skydiving, bungee jumping, and white water rafting.
 But it’s not all action and adventure along the way.
 There are beautiful beaches, gorges, and national parks to see on the way as well.
-You can read more about the East Coast road trip in Australia here.
+You can read more about great things to do in Brisbane with kids here.

 What To See Along the East Coast Route

 - Fraser Islands

 - The Whitsundays

 - Port Douglas